Blue castle on an old door

 Talking loudly in restaurants

-Thinking the train (or bus) is late or waiting for you
+Thinking the train (or bus) is delayed or waiting for you

-The punctuality of public transport in Switzerland is at a very high level.
-Depending on which transport company you look at, it hovers around the 90% mark.
-So if you hope for a delay to catch the train (or bus), you will succeed only in 10% of all cases.
-Therefore, arrive on time at the station or wait for the next connection.
+Punctuality in Swiss public transport is exceptionally high.
+Depending on the transport company, the reliability rate is around 90%.
+So, if you're hoping for a delay to catch your train (or bus), you'll only be successful about 10% of the time.
+Therefore, it’s best to show up on time at the station or wait for the next connection.

-Accidents in the mountains happen again and again.
-Sometimes they are mild, sometimes fatal.
-On average, 130 people lose their lives in the Swiss mountains every year.
-The number of seriously and lightly injured is several times higher.
-With good footwear, you can significantly reduce the risk of a serious accident.
+Accidents in the mountains happen quite often.
+Sometimes they're minor, other times they're fatal.
+On average, 130 people lose their lives in the Swiss mountains each year.
+The numbers of serious and minor injuries are much higher.
+Wearing proper footwear can significantly reduce your risk of a serious accident.

 Underestimating the weather in the mountains